The Munsters (2022 film): Plot

-Mad scientist Dr. Henry Augustus Wolfgang and his hunchbacked assistant Floop rob graves for body parts to build an experimental creation.
+Mad scientist Dr. Henry Augustus Wolfgang and his hunchbacked assistant Floop rob graves for body parts to build an experimental creation including the fingers of the zombie pianist Franz Pennywhacker who Wolfgang strikes in the head to render him dead.
 Floop accidentally steals the head of hacky comedian Shecky Von Rathbone instead of Shecky's astrophysicist brother Shelly, whom Wolfgang wanted.
 Wolfgang uses electricity to give life to his Frankenstein creation, which Floop names "Herman Munster".

-Seeking revenge on her ex-husband The Count, Romani Zoya Krupp entrances The Count's werewolf son Lester, who owes money to Zoya, to come to her tent.
-Under threat of losing his head, Lester agrees to Zoya's plan to have The Count sell her his Transylvanian castle so she can turn it into a casino and theme park.
-Lester calls his father with the proposal, but The Count immediately dismisses it.
+Seeking revenge on her ex-husband, the Count, Romani Zoya Krupp entrances the Count's werewolf son Lester to come to her tent as she states that Lester owes her money.
+Under threat of Zoya's brother Bela beheading him, Lester agrees to Zoya's plan to have the Count sell her his Transylvanian castle so she can turn it into a casino and theme park.
+Lester calls his father with the proposal, but the Count immediately dismisses it.

-Over breakfast served by faithful servant Igor, The Count talks with his 150-year-old vampire daughter Lily Gruesella about her unsatisfying love life and disappointing recent date with Count Orlock.
-Lily and The Count watch the TV show Good Morning Transylvania with host Ezra Mosher.
-Ezra's guest, Dr. Wolfgang, unveils Herman Munster live on the air.
+Over breakfast served by faithful servant Igor, the Count talks with his 150-year-old vampire daughter Lily Gruesella about her unsatisfying love life and disappointing recent date with Count Orlock.
+Lily and the Count watch the TV show Good Morning Transylvania with host Ezra Mosher.
+Ezra's guest Dr. Wolfgang unveils Herman Munster live on the air.
 Wolfgang is disgusted to discover Herman is a bumbling brute with a goofy sense of humor when he begins performing a stand-up comedy routine.
 However, Lily falls in love with Herman's unusual personality.

-Herman becomes a celebrity, with Floop acting as his manager, and Lily goes to see him perform with his band "The Punk Rods" at Zoya's nightclub.
-Lily is directed to him by Lester after he received another warning from Zoya, and Herman immediately falls for Lily when they meet.
-The two agree to a dinner date the following night at The Count's castle.
+Herman becomes a celebrity with Floop acting as his manager and Lily goes to see him perform with his band "The Punk Rods" at Zoya's nightclub.
+Lily is directed to him by Lester after he received another warning from Zoya.
+Herman immediately falls for Lily when they meet.
+The two agree to a dinner date the following night at the Count's castle.
 The Count takes an instant disliking to Herman due to his dimwittedness and begins scheming with Igor to use a magic spell to get rid of him.
 The Count later tries to conjure a new mate for Lily, but his potion inadvertently summons a semi-sentient chimpanzee instead.